VertebrateResequencing/wr/.docs/bugfixes/260924-lint-baseline.md

   - `DEVELOPERS.md` mentions `make lint` only to say that it ignores `developers/`, and it does not describe the baseline, so it is unchanged.
   - Local `master` is back at `3caeba4d`, as the repro requires.

+- [x] PR #603 review, Copilot comment 4091791910: the `.golangci.yml` comment
+  on the `new-from-rev` line said to keep the value "alone on it", which is unclear.
+It now says the value must be unquoted and alone on its line, with no trailing comment.
+This changes only the comment, not behaviour, so no new test is needed. `make -n lint` still expands the baseline to `origin/master`.